Slystu/ubuntu-server-project/README.md

     sudo ufw allow 123/udp
  - Allow all outgoing traffic: sudo ufw default allow outgoing
  - Enabled the firewall sudo ufw enable
- !!!NB!!!
-GO BACK TO AWS LIGHTSAIL NETWORKING TABA DN CHECK THAT THE FIREWALL SETTINGS ARE STILL CORRECTLY APPLIED (I.E. PORT 22 SHOULD BE DISABLED)
  - Followed AWS steps on creating a static IP and installing PuTTy so that I can access my virtual machine from my terminal
  - Rebooted my VM <-- Very important as I was not being permitted access using Putty until I rebooted
 6. Create a new user account called Grader: sudo adduser grader